Wiviart/CSharp_Design-Patterns/Structure Patterns/Object/Bridge/README.md

 ## Applicability
 Use the Bridge pattern when

-• you want to avoid a permanent binding between an abstraction and itsimplementation.
-This might be the case,for example,when the implementation must be selected or switched at run-time.
+• you want to avoid a permanent binding between an abstraction and its implementation.
+This might be the case,for example, when the implementation must be selected or switched at run-time.

 • both the abstractions and their implementations should be extensible by